 #49.
 Track Page not found errors (404) and find out where your website’s dead ends.

 Alright!
 You’re in the middle of the list.
 49 down, 50 more Google Tag Manager use cases to go.
 If you feel overwhelmed, bookmark this page and come back any time later!

 Additional user data

 #53.
 Fetch visitor’s weather data and also send it as a custom dimension to Google Analytics.
 This example is using Universal Analytics.

 #52.
-Geolocation: use visitor’s city or country in your tags and triggers.
+Geolocation: use visitor’s city or the country in your tags and triggers.
 This example is using Universal Analytics.